Trailside Services are now part of CT Trail Finder!

 Description

-A gorgeous state park, with an even more beautiful stone castle nestled atop a hill.
-With an interior sending you back in time, the beauty of the stonework and cozy wilderness atmosphere will surely make you fall in love with the park.
-Diving deeper into the construction of the building and its history will show the attention to detail, craftsmanship, and value of the land.
+Gillette Castle State Park is a gorgeous state park, with an even more beautiful stone castle nestled atop a hill.
+The stone castle and its history show the attention to detail, craftsmanship, and value of the land.

 The trails spanning the park network vary in difficulty and views.
 This park features a purple blaze trail, the train trail where the old railroad used to operate.
-You'll find benches and picnic tables sprinkled along the trails to take a break and enjoy the weather.
-Go east and you will find yourself face-to-face with the Connecticut River.
-At the southern tip, you can unload your car-top boat and paddle.
-So plan a day to visit this versatile park and enjoy your own piece of nature here.
+Benches and picnic tables are sprinkled along the trails.
+At the eastern end of the trails is a picturesque view of the Connecticut River.
+At the southern tip, is a spot for paddling along the River.

 Other Information